Blog · arXiv Analysis · Last reviewed June 25, 2026

 Governance Standard

-A computer-use agent safety case should include contextual-disclosure tests beside task completion, prompt-injection resistance, handover gates, and state-preservation checks.
+A computer-use agent safety case should include contextual-disclosure tests beside task completion, prompt-injection resistance, handover gates, tool permissions, and state-preservation checks.
 The test set should name source context, recipient, purpose, must-share items, must-not-share items, output artifact, and scoring rule.

-Release records should preserve the model version, app workspace, task prompt, recipient, visible state, final artifact, selected facts, withheld facts, leakage score, utility score, refusal rate, and any mitigation prompt or policy rule.
-High-stakes deployments should rerun the suite after app-layout changes, memory-policy changes, connector changes, or model upgrades.
+Third, keep a disclosure receipt.
+Release records should preserve the model version, app workspace, task prompt, recipient, visible state, final artifact, selected facts, withheld facts, leakage score, utility score, refusal rate, confirmation event, and any mitigation prompt or policy rule.
+This belongs beside agent audit records and tool permissioning.

 The hard part is deciding which information can move from one legitimate context into another.
 That is where computer-use agents need governance before they need more autonomy.